New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 What exactly is New Jersey's new 35/70/25 car insurance requirement?

 The 35/70/25 standard refers to the minimum liability coverage required for New Jersey drivers as of January 1, 2026.
 It means your policy must include at least $35,000 in bodily injury liability per person injured, $70,000 total per accident regardless of how many people are injured, and $25,000 for property damage per accident.
 Your uninsured/underinsured motorist coverage must also match these bodily injury limits at $35,000/$70,000.
 This is the second and final phase of a two-part law (P.L.
-2022, c.87) enacted in August 2022.
+2022, c.87) enacted in August 2022, and it is now fully in effect for all new and renewal policies.

 Do I need to do anything, or will my insurer update my policy automatically?

 In most cases, your insurer is required to automatically update your policy to meet the new minimums when it renews after January 1, 2026.
-The NJ Department of Banking and Insurance issued a bulletin requiring all carriers to file updated rates and notify policyholders.
-However, you should proactively check your declarations page or call your agent to confirm your limits have been updated — don't assume it was done correctly without verification.
+The NJ Department of Banking and Insurance issued Bulletin No. 25-06 requiring all carriers to file updated rates and notify policyholders.
+However, policies issued before January 1, 2026, retain prior limits until renewal — so you should proactively check your declarations page or call your agent to confirm your limits have been updated before your next renewal date.

 What happens if I'm caught driving without meeting the new NJ minimums?

-Driving without meeting New Jersey's required minimums is a violation of the state's financial responsibility laws.
-Consequences can include heavy fines, suspension of your driver's license and vehicle registration, and even potential jail time in certain cases.
-Beyond the legal penalties, if you cause an accident without adequate coverage, you can be held personally liable for all damages and medical costs that exceed your policy's limits — putting your income, savings, and assets at risk.
+Driving without meeting New Jersey's required minimums is a violation of the state's financial responsibility laws under N.J.S.A.
+39:6B-2.
+A first offense can result in fines of $300–$1,000 plus court costs, a one-year license suspension, community service, and a $250 annual surcharge for three years.
+A second offense means mandatory 14 days in jail, fines up to $5,000, a two-year suspension, and additional surcharges including 9 insurance eligibility points.
+Beyond the legal penalties, if you cause an accident without adequate coverage, you can be held personally liable for all damages and medical costs that exceed your policy limits.

 Is the 35/70/25 minimum enough, or should I buy more coverage?

 For most New Jersey drivers, the new minimums should be viewed as a legal floor — not a recommended level of protection.
-A serious car accident involving multiple injuries can quickly generate damages well above $35,000 per person.
-Insurance experts and attorneys generally recommend carrying at least 100/300 bodily injury liability along with higher UM/UIM limits.
+A serious car accident involving multiple injuries can quickly generate damages well above $35,000 per person, and medical costs for hospitalization, surgery, and rehab can easily exceed $100,000.
+Insurance experts and attorneys broadly recommend carrying at least 100/300 bodily injury liability along with higher UM/UIM limits and at least $250,000 in PIP.
 If you own a home or have significant savings, those assets could be targeted in a lawsuit if your liability coverage runs out.
-For peace of mind and genuine financial protection, consider coverage well above the state minimum.

 Compare Car Insurance Rates in Ohio